hueychen27/bussin/README.md

 - Math number stuff. `math.e`, `parseNumber("5")`
 - More string functions. `trim("  Hello  ")`, `splitstr("Hello,There", ",")`
 - Comments. `lit x be 5 + 10 rn /* this code is bussin */`
+- Optionally, you can now use the redundant return statement in functions only by enabling the `--return` flag while using Bussin. `ghost "AAAAAAAAAAAa";`

 ## Variables
 Mutable variables are created with: